sib-swiss/SchoolRNA2020/single_cell/code/project_report.md

 - Consult the Glossary or additional sources for help
 - Which clustering resolution would you run your differential expression?
 - Which test did you choose for differential expression?
 - What parameters did you set for computing differential expression?
-Justify each one.
+Justify each one
 - Which marker genes can separate each of the cell clusters in your data?
 - Which cell types do they represent?
-- How would you visualize the lis of differentially expressed genes?
+- How would you visualize the list of differentially expressed genes?
-- Describe in form of text the rational for this step in your markdown report.
+- Describe in form of text the rationale for this step in your markdown report

 <br/>